arranlomas/Ask-A-Question/README.md

 # Ask-A-Question
 App to send a question

-Join or create a channel
+1) Join or create a channel using the nav bar

-Press the add button, type your question and press send
+2) Press the add button, type your question and press send

-You and other users of the app can vote on the questions (one vote per question per device)
+Y3) ou and other users of the app can vote on the questions (one vote per question per device)

 Apk's can be downloaded from the following links: